Henric Streitman: 1920s controversy

+With Titulescu

+In August 1924, Streitman became an Officer of the Star of Romania.
+By 1927, he had been made a Commander in the Order of St. Sava and a Knight of Polonia Restituta.
 Streitman was among the diplomats who worked at tightening Romania's links with the Polish Republic, in the context of the Polish–Romanian alliance.
 He was an official rapporteur at the Polish–Romanian Conference, held at Galați, and contributed an essay on the history behind that cooperation.
 It was taken up by Societatea de Mâine magazine, with an editorial note announcing that Streitman was working on three "literary volumes": Între da și nu ("Between Yes and No"), Ziua e scurtă ("The Day Is Short"), Elogiul ipocriziei ("In Praise of Hypocrisy").
 Of his planned volumes, only Între da și nu came out, in late 1928, at Editura Cultura Națională, earning attention as a "paradoxical and savory" work.
 Streitman announced at the time that he was writing a "major book" of Biblical criticism, which focused on Paul the Apostle and Jewish Christianity.

 Averescu's premiership ended abruptly in June 1927.
 Streitman still served in the Foreign Ministry after the National Liberals carried the day, and, during the mandate of Nicolae Titulescu, traveled extensively in Europe.
 Nevertheless, he maintained a correspondence on the subject with Averescu, informing him about things he had "seen, heard, and thought about" during his trips.
 One anecdote suggests that Streitman unwittingly uncovered Titulescu's superficiality while traveling with him through the Kingdom of Italy.
 The Romanian diplomat asked Streitman to explain Italian fascism, and was informed about its precursor, Georges Sorel; Titulescu "went deep into his thoughts for a moment", persuaded that he had once met Sorel.
 It consequently emerged that he was thinking of historian Albert Sorel, whose classes Titulescu had once attended.

 By 1928, Streitman had returned to his career in the national press, managing the newspapers Dimineața and Adevărul.
 This period coincided with the rise of a National Peasants' Party, which threatened with revolution.
 Its messages, including alarmist announcements by Ionel Țăranu, were given exposure by Streitman; during October, Streitman was called in to testify at Țăranu's trial, which lasted into 1929.
 Meanwhile, the People's Party made Streitman its Lower Chamber candidate in the December election, moving him from Storojineț to Cernăuți.